 Total time: 6–18 months (wide range depending on how you complete requirements)

-If you already hold ARRT credentials, you can pursue MRI as a post-primary credential.
+If you already hold ARRT credentials in another modality—say you’re a radiology tech looking to move into MRI—you can pursue MRI as a post-primary credential.

 | Phase | Timeline | Notes |